eclipse/openvsx/README.md

 ### OAuth Setup

 If you would like to test authorization through GitHub, you need to [create an OAuth app](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) with a callback URL pointing to the exposed port 8080 of your Gitpod workspace.
-You can get it by printing a predefined variable in the "Server" terminal in Gitpod:
+You can get it by calling a script:

 ```
-echo $GITHUB_CALLBACK_URL
+server/scripts/callback-url.sh github
 ```

 Note that the callback URL needs to be [updated on GitHub](https://github.com/settings/developers) whenever you create a fresh Gitpod workspace.

 After you created the GitHub OAuth app, the next step is to copy the _Client ID_ and _Client Secret_ into [Gitpod environment variables](https://www.gitpod.io/docs/environment-variables/) named `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` and bound to this repository.
+If you change the variables in a running workspace, run `scripts/generate-properties.sh` in the `server` directory to update the application properties.

 With these settings in place, you should be able to log in by authorizing your OAuth app.